-S&P Global Ratings assigned its 'BBB' long-term rating to North Carolina Turnpike Authority's (NCTA) Triangle Expressway proposed \$499.5 million senior-lien turnpike revenue bond anticipation notes (BANs), series 2020.
-At the same time, S&P Global Ratings affirmed its 'BBB' long-term rating and underlying rating (SPUR) on NCTA's revenue bonds outstanding and Transportation Infrastructure Finance and Innovation Act (TIFIA) loan.
+S&P Global Ratings assigned its 'BBB' long-term rating to the North Carolina Turnpike Authority's (NCTA) proposed \$499.5 million series 2021 Transportation Infrastructure Finance and Innovation Act (TIFIA) loan, issued for the Triangle Expressway.
+At the same time, S&P Global Ratings affirmed its 'BBB' long-term rating and underlying rating (SPUR) on NCTA's existing revenue bonds, TIFIA loan, and bond anticipation notes (BANs), issued for the expressway.
 The outlook is negative.

-The negative outlook reflects the severe and ongoing disruption associated with the COVID-19 pandemic and contraction of the global and U.S. economies that is likely to negatively affect the authority's operating and financial performance over the near-to-intermediate term.
-For additional information, see "Ratings Outlooks On U.S. Transportation Infrastructure Issuers Revised To Negative Due To COVID-19 Pandemic," published March 26, 2020, on RatingsDirect.
+The negative outlook reflects the ongoing disruption associated with the COVID-19 pandemic, such as with potentially slower recovery in passenger-traffic volumes due to decreased levels of commuting or travel for business or other purposes because of increased use of remote-work environments and technology, and contraction of the global and U.S. economies that will likely negatively affect the authority's operating and financial performance over the near-to-intermediate term through the recovery.